openstates/documentation/contributing/documentation.rst

 If you notice any issues on these docs, or just want to make them better the source is in the `openstates/documentation <https://github.com/openstates/documentation>`_ repository.

-This is a fairly standard `Sphinx <https://www.sphinx-doc.org/en/master/>`_ project,

 Checking out
 ------------